runtimeverification/k/USER_MANUAL.md

 ### K Process Overview

-Each K tool can be understood as a blackbox with the following inputs and
+We now examine how the K tools are generally used.
+At a high-level, each K tool can be understood as a blackbox with the following inputs and outputs:
-outputs:

 ```
  K Compilation Process